sophgo/sophgo-doc/SG200X/Software_Developers_Manual/SG200x_Software_Developer's_Manual_en.md

 After editing the script, please refer to the project directories to make sure that you have fetched all necessary repositories.
 If your GitHub account has two-factor authentication (2FA) enabled, you may need to authenticate using your Personal Access Token.
 In this situation, please authenticate using your GitHub user name and your Personal Access Token as its password.

+> Notice: We recommend you to use SSH to clone the code.
+SSH protocol will encrypt the data when sending data, making the data transmission more secure, and effectively reduce the risk of clone failure.

 ### 3.2.2 Fetching Repositories Manually

 If using the automated script is not an option, please fetch the repositories manually: